kubernetes-sigs/reference-docs/genref/output/md/kubelet-config.v1.md

 This field is optional and may be empty.
 Plugins may use this field to extract additional information required to fetch credentials or allow workloads to opt in to using service account tokens for image pull.
-If non-empty, requireServiceAccount must be set to true.</p>
+If non-empty, requireServiceAccount must be set to true.
+Keys in this list must be unique.
+This list needs to be mutually exclusive with optionalServiceAccountAnnotationKeys.</p>
 </td>
 </tr>
 <tr><td><code>optionalServiceAccountAnnotationKeys</code><br/>